Both content and time spent on television can affect

 Conclusion of Child Psychology, Positive Parenting, Children and Television

-Parents should follow the American Academy of Pediatricians suggestion for no television for children under two-years-old, and very limited and selective television programs for children over two-years-old.
+Parents should follow the American Academy of Pediatricians' suggestion of no television for children under two years old and very limited and selective television programs for children over two years old.

 Children should not be allowed to watch violent television programs, including cartoons with violence.
-Parents should monitor video game use of children, to make sure they are not playing violent video games.
+Parents should also monitor video game use to make sure their children are not playing violent games.